janwilmake/parallel-mcp/sleep-mcp/README.md

 This MCP server provides a simple `sleep` tool that demonstrates progress notifications in the Model Context Protocol.

+See the screenshots for evidence that it works (or doesn't) in different clients:

+- Inspector works and receives notifications and messages
+- Cursor seems fine, easily sleeps for 15m.
+Only shows progress.
+- VSCode seems fine, still going for the 45m.
+Only shows progress.
+- Claude.ai times out for 6 minutes, but succeeds for 3 minutes.
+Does NOT show messages or progress.
+After failing a few times, 3 minutes now also fails.
+Unreliable.
+Also doesn't show intermittent output after navigating away and back.

 ## Features

 - **Sleep Tool**: Sleep for a specified number of seconds (1-60)